ConnorChoban/Pewlett_Hackard_Analysis/README.md

 ## Results

-The first table we designed combines date from the Employees and Titles tables we created during this module.
+The first table we designed combines data from the Employees and Titles tables we created during this module.
 This table serves as a preliminary analysis, showing us all employees who are eligible for retirement and their tenure with the organization.

 <img width="754" alt="Screen Shot 2022-07-08 at 1 56 33 AM" src="https://user-images.githubusercontent.com/99847786/177928164-4d617916-5ca4-4d81-b4bb-856481a4ae76.png">